The Civil Services Exam (CSE) in India is a nationwide competitive examination conducted by the Union Public Service Commission (UPSC).

 For details on eligibility and age relaxation, see Civil Services Exam Eligibility

-The Civil Service Exam popularly known as the IAS exam is conducted in three stages namely:
+The Civil Service Exam (UPSC IAS exam) is conducted in three stages:

 - Civil Services Exam (Preliminary) – Objective Type